 SIZES: 4 sizes ranging from 15 to 100 liter

 The Mountainsmith backpack cover is a great choice for a moderately priced universal rain cover.
 This rain cover easily slips over your pack to protect it from dampness and the elements.

-Taped seams, a full circumference draw cord with an angled cuff attachment point and hook and loop closure ensures ease of use so this thing will stand up to any weather condition.
+Taped seams, a full circumference draw cord with an angled cuff attachment point, and hook and loop closure ensure ease of use so this thing will stand up to any weather condition.
 With its fabric made from black lightweight 70D ripstop nylon, it’s also built for toughness.

 PROS: This is a great universal cover at a really reasonable price.

 CONS: It’s probably not my first choice if you were going to be on the trail for weeks because it is lacking a few key features like waterproof coating and drain holes.
 But for most hiking trips this is going to be exactly what you need for a rain cover.

 REI Co-op Duck’s Back Rain Cover – Best Adjustable Rain Cover

 STYLE: Semi Fitted

 MATERIAL: Silicone-coated ripstop polyester